By Dennis Schulting

 But does that imply that syntheticity is not based, at least partly, on conceptual content in any sense at all?
 Clearly, for Kant at least, syntheticity should in some sense also be related to analyticity—not in the sense that any synthetic judgement is in the last instance explainable by conceptual analysis alone, which would get us right back to square one, namely, the Leibnizian position that Kant criticised, but in the sense that synthetic judgements are judgements with conceptual content, which is constituted by the way in which concepts are always related by virtue of analytic unity, as Kant puts it (A79/B104–5; I discuss this passage below), as much as they are also grounded on intuitional content.

-There is another sense in which the analytic-synthetic distinction cannot be seen as simply mapping, one-to-one, onto the conceptual-intuition distinction: the synthetic a priori, which Hanna rightly associates with the analytic-synthetic distinction, is however not equivalent to that distinction.
+There is another sense in which the analytic-synthetic distinction cannot be seen as simply mapping, one-to-one, onto the concept-intuition distinction: the synthetic a priori, which Hanna rightly associates with the analytic-synthetic distinction, is however not equivalent to that distinction.
 I think Hanna would concur with this, but it wasn’t clear to me how he sees them related.
 They cannot be equivalent theses or notions, for the synthetic a priori also in some way, to put it in Kantian terms, grounds the possibility of analyticity, as one term in the distinction relation, something that Hanna himself appears to suggest in the way in which the synthetic a priori is the substitute for whatever is not analyticity strictly speaking (“so-called analyticity”, “analyticity*”), and also thereby first enables the demarcation from sheer logic, analyticity strictly speaking.
 To put this differently, the synthetic a priori is the enabling condition for differentiating analyticity from syntheticity and vice versa, that is, for making the distinction between the two, and hence, it in some sense explains analyticity.

 Of course, the synthetic a priori is a necessary condition only, obviously not a sufficient condition of analytic statements or truths, which if it were would collapse the distinction between the the synthetic a priori and the analytic again.
 It would also conflate two distinguishable levels: The synthetic a priori operates at the transcendental level; analytic statements (or synthetic a posteriori statements, for that matter) do not.
 The synthetic a priori thus enables analyticity, by grounding the semantic content of analytic statements, their own aboutness, in the same way that statements about the world are enabled by transcendental truth (synthetic a priori truth).
 All this doesn’t mean that the rules of general or formal logic (“sheer logic”) or the criteria of analytic truths, truths in virtue of logical or conceptual content alone, are not sui generis.
 Here, there is a perfect symmetry between synthetic (a posteriori) and analytic statements: the synthetic a priori doesn’t provide the sufficient condition for both their semantic content, but only a necessary condition, namely the possibility of having semantic content in the first place—I expand on this in the next section.